Initialization of Signal, State, and Parameter Data in the Generated Code

 rtwdemodbtype(file,'/* InitializeConditions for UnitDelay: ''<Root>/X'' */',...
 'X = 2;',1,1)

 /* InitializeConditions for UnitDelay: '<Root>/X' */ X = 2;

 You can explicitly model initialization and reset behavior by using Initialize Function and Reset Function subsystems.
 In the subsystems, use State Writer blocks to calculate and assign an initial value for a state dynamically.
 The corresponding code appears in the model initialization function.

-For more information, see Generate Code That Responds to Initialize, Reset, and Terminate Events.
+For more information, see Startup, Reset, and Shutdown Function Interfaces.

 |Prevent generation of code that explicitly initializes data to zero||

 If your application environment already initializes global variables to zero, for more efficient code, you can prevent the generation of statements that explicitly initialize global variables to zero.
 This optimization applies only to signals and states whose initial values are stored in memory as zero.
 For example, the code generator does not apply the optimization to:

 The optimization requires Embedded Coder.
 For more information, see Remove Zero-Initialization Code.

 |Generate code that imports data from your external code|